What’s special at Little Battlers?

 Links with home

-All of our letters are sent out via email unless otherwise requested and also added onto our website.
+All of our letters are sent out via email unless otherwise requested.

 Little Battlers Pre-school received a "good" Ofsted report in 2019.